 Piqued your interest yet?
 PIN IT FOR LATER!!

 This article is now available as a mobile app.
 Go to GPSMyCity to download the app for GPS-assisted travel directions to the attractions featured in this article!

 Jutting out into the Buvda Riviera, the Old Town is conveniently located along the 35 km (22 mi) stretch of Adriatic Sea.
 Just a short 28 minute drive from Kotor, this is an easy day trip for those looking to explore more of the Montenegrin coastline.

 Most tourists who head to Montenegro beeline to Kotor, often not managing to see anything beyond the country’s number one tourist spot.
 Partially because tourists pile into the town for a day before hopping aboard their cruise ship and moving on.
 This is an absolute shame because Montenegro has so much more to see that just Kotor.

-Driving through the Balkans allowed us to make our own itinerary (stay tuned!) which gave us the opportunity to explore more of the Montenegrin coastline.
+Driving through the Balkans allowed us to make our own 2 Week Balkan Itinerary which gave us the opportunity to explore more of the Montenegrin coastline.
 Budva is an idyllic gem not to be missed and is the poster child for tourism in Montenegro, receiving a whopping 45% of all tourism in the country.

 While Budva is quite popular, especially with Russian tourists, it was never over crowded (for end of May).
 I imagine it can get a bit more full in the summer months, but not as crowded as Kotor can be because of the cruise liners.
 If you want to get away from the crowds, consider coming here!